The Indian government on Wednesday announced a new education policy, bringing changes after a long time.

 The secondary stage for 4 years

-Board exam according to new education policy?
+Board exams according to new education policy?

-You don't have to worry about that just focus on your studies and if there is any need or information that is you necessitate will be provided to you by your schools.
+You don't have to worry about that, focus on your studies and if there is any need or information you require, it will be provided to you by your schools.
 And I don't think it will affect old students because they may have deemed through this.
 So stop worrying.